-If you do change your mind, talk with your doctor right away.
+If you do change your mind, talk with your doctor or health care team right away.
 Also tell your family and caregivers about your decision.
 Destroy any documents you have that include the DNR order.

 Due to illness or injury, you may not be able to state your wishes about CPR.
 In this case:

-- If your doctor has already written a DNR order at your request, your family cannot override it.
+- If your doctor has already written a DNR order at your request, your family may not override it.